hasura/ndc-typescript-deno/README.md

 * Invalid queries
 * Unanticipated bug in connector implementation

-For a botton-up debugging approach:
+For a bottom-up debugging approach:

 * First check your functions:
     * Run `deno check` on your functions to determine if there are any obvious errors
     * Write a `deno test` harness to ensure that your functions are correctly implemented
 * Then check your connector:
-    * Check that the connctor deployed successfully with `hasura3 connector status my-cool-connector:v1`
+    * Check that the connector deployed successfully with `hasura3 connector status my-cool-connector:v1`
     * Check the build/runtime logs of your connector with `hasura3 connector logs my-cool-connector:v1`
 * Then check your project:
     * Ensure that your metadata and project build were successful